dominikbenk/git-hooks/README.md

 This hook is called by git-receive-pack when it responds to *git push* and updates the links in its repository, and when push tries to update a branch that is currently checked and the *receive.denyCurrentBranch* configuration variable is set to *updateInstead*.

 - pre-auto-gc

+This hook is called with the *git gc —auto* command.
+It takes no parameters, and exiting this script with a non-zero status causes *git gc —auto* to terminate.

 - post-rewrite

+This hook is called by commands that rewrite commits.

 - sendemail-validate

+This hook is called with the git-send-email command.
+It takes a single parameter - the name of the file containing the mail you want to send.
+Exiting with a non-zero status causes *git send-email* to terminate before sending any mail.

 - fsmonitor-watchman

+This hook is called when the *core.fsmonitor* configuration parameter is *.git/hooks/fsmonitor-watchman* or *.git/hooks/fsmonitor-watchmanv2*, depending on the version of the hook used.

 - p4-changelist

+This hook is called by *git-p4 submit*.

+The *p4-changelist* hook is invoked after a modification list message has been edited by the user.

 - p4-prepare-changelist

+This hook is called by *git-p4 submit*.

+The *p4-prepare-changelist* hook is invoked as soon as the default modification list message has been prepared and before the editor is started.

 - p4-post-changelist
 - p4-pre-submit
 - post-index-change